 When Eve was created.
 Adam and Eve, did not need to set aside a day for worship with GOD neither, for they had it continually.
 For GOD was with them, in them, and through them.
 This is where the notion forever on my mind is asserted, for this is how Adam and Eve lived everyday of their lives.
 Giving thanks, worship and praise to GOD.

-This I feel is exactly what Adam and Eve would have been doing consciously and sub-consciously: giving thanks, praise and worship in everything that they did.
+1 Thessalonians 5:18 (KJV) says “In every thing give thanks: for this is the will of GOD in Christ Jesus concerning you.”
+I feel this is exactly what Adam and Eve would have been doing consciously and sub-consciously: giving thanks, praise and worship in everything that they did.

 So what is 'rest' in Matt 11:28?
 Jesus - GOD speaks of putting all your burdens of sin and placing them in the tabernacle of His heart.
 He will take your sorrows and woes away if you just TRUST in Him.
 We are plagued with a broken heart for the sins we commit forever asking 'I am ever going to be with you Jesus am I ever going to be enough'.
 Yes it is, your forever increasing TRUST in Him (some prefer Faith) is what washes all your sins away no matter how big or how small.